TimoKats/citation-networks/README.md

 ### How it works
 For those that want to use this project, this loom video provides a walkthrough of how it works: https://www.loom.com/share/6552b160cccd4d5f9af8c4b3b094729f

+### Contact
+I'm always open to converse/collaborate with other developers.
+If you want to contact me, feel free to send me an [email](mailto:tpakats@gmail.com).